 Getting professional help from a dedicated detox center is the best way to begin the process of ending your drug or alcohol addiction.
 Recovery is possible when you have support and treatment from experienced professionals.

-Serenity House Detox in sunny Fort Lauderdale and West Palm Beach, Florida provides fully licensed care for drug and alcohol detox.
-When attending Serenity House Detox, you will experience a warm, peaceful environment while undergoing detox.
+Serenity House Detox & Recovery in sunny Fort Lauderdale and Jupiter, Florida provides fully licensed care for drug and alcohol detox.
+When attending Serenity House Detox & Recovery, you will experience a warm, peaceful environment while undergoing detox.

-If you or someone you know is caught in the throes of drug or alcohol addiction, help is around the corner at Serenity House Detox.
+If you or someone you know is caught in the throes of drug or alcohol addiction, help is around the corner at Serenity House Detox & Recovery.
 Start the path to sober recovery by beginning medically supervised detox.
-Give Serenity House Detox a call today at 866-294-5306 to find out more about our programs and insurance verification.
+Give Serenity House Detox & Recovery a call today at 866-294-5306 to find out more about our programs and insurance verification.
 Help is on the way.